How to Close the Garage Door Manually

 The final step is to pull the trolley tag for the emergency release.
 This will manually open the door so that you can exit.
 Note that you should never use this method if you have an electric opener, as it will disable the opener.

-Garage Door Jammed?
+Is the garage Door Jammed?

 If your garage door is jammed and will not open, you can close it manually.
 The following instructions will show you how to do this: